 Notice I begin with the cart upside down and casters removed.
 That is because we want all surfaces covered and you don’t want to flip it upside down after painting the top.
 Using sweeping strokes and spraying before hitting the surface and continuing off, we get one coat on.
 Let it cure and repeat as often as you feel necessary.
 By keeping it light, you will get nice smooth layers.

 Next, before I call this cart complete, I also want to clean up the casters.
 They’re cute and in great condition, they just need some cleaning.
 One of my favorite must-haves in my tool arsenal is Bar Keepers Friend.
-I’ve demonstrated it’s use on an antique enamel cabinet, and many brass pieces like this entertainment stand.
+I’ve used it on this antique enamel cabinet, and many brass pieces like this entertainment stand.

 It’s a relatively cheap cleaner that will scour and restore porcelain, stainless, brass, copper, etc. I use it to clean these casters and remove some of those scuffs often found on vintage pieces.
 Go on and give it a try!
 Just be sure to use precautions as manufacturer states.